Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Worth it for cold email?
 Directional only.
 The scores are abstractions of reputation; you can't act on them directly.
 You can act on Postmaster Tools (Gmail's view) and SNDS (Outlook's view).

 ColdRelay built-in?
 Yes for the actionable signals — Postmaster Tools integration + per-IP reputation dashboard.
 We don't surface Sender Score because it doesn't map to specific fixes.
+See the Google Postmaster Tools guide for what the actionable signals look like.

 7. Spam-folder rescue services